 “Pollution affects every square foot of this property,” Galacti says.
 “People are starting to wake up to reality.”

-This blog post is an excerpt from chapter 2.4 of Audit of the Universe
+This blog post is an excerpt from chapter 2.4 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Detecting Air Pollution and its Results – What are we Breathing?